jmart5/calc_nicegui/README.md

 ui.upload(on_upload=do_something).props('accept=.csv').classes('max-w-full')
 ```
 The `e` object is `<class 'nicegui.events.UploadEventArguments'>` while the content of `e.content` is of type `<class 'tempfile.SpooledTemporaryFile'>`. `tempfile.SpooledTemporaryFile` is a class provided by Python's tempfile module.
 It's a variant of tempfile.
 TemporaryFile provides the ability to use a temporary file residing in memory (RAM) until it reaches a certain size threshold, after which it's seamlessly moved to disk.

+The code in Example 3 creates a `spooled_file` object.
+The `shutil` and `tempfile` modules are required to perform this task.
+The `seek(0)` function is used to move the file pointer to the beginning of the file.
+This ensures that the file is read from the start.